dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 ![](Light.no_label.png)

-I could write three such graphs for each of the imaginary sptial directions, but have combined them for simplicity.
+I could write three such graphs for each of the imaginary spatial directions, but have combined them for simplicity.
 The time like intervals are always positive real numbers.
 The space-like intervals are always negative real numbers.
 An interval of zero is a path only the massless photon and gluon can